 5th Grade-High School Resources

 Bring academic fun and the 4Rs: Reduce, Reuse, Recycle and Rot (compost) into the classroom.
-Students engage in project-based learning and develop skills to make a difference in their school and their community.
-StopWaste educators visit the classroom and facilitate a three-part series of two-hour lessons.
+Students engage in project- and action-based learning and develop skills to make a difference in their school and their community.
+StopWaste educators visit the classroom and facilitate an up-to three-part series of two-hour lessons.

-Middle & High School Classrooms: StopWaste Ambassador Program
+High School Classrooms and Clubs: StopWaste Ambassador Program

-The Stop Waste Ambassador Program offers services to help advance environmental education and leadership in Alameda County middle and high schools.
-Building on the 4Rs Student Action Project, StopWaste engages students who are ready to take on leadership roles in their school community to promote waste reduction.
+The Stop Waste Ambassador Program offers services to help advance environmental education and leadership in Alameda County high schools.
+Building on the 4Rs Climate Action Project, StopWaste engages students who are ready to take on leadership roles in their school community to promote waste reduction.

 Stop Food Waste Challenge